-Film Studies is designed to explore and creatively engage with all aspects of filmmaking.
+4 in English Language GCSE and 4 in English Literature GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY Film Studies is designed to explore and creatively engage with all aspects of filmmaking.
 It involves analysis of a wide range of texts, including British, American and European cinema, silent film, documentary and experimental film.
 You will analyse both the technical and creative choices made by film makers to produce meaning, as well as develop an understanding of how a film's production context affects the meanings it generates.
-Individually, you will also create a short film or a screen play (20% of the final grade).
-You will study twelve films and write analytical essays on them. focusing on spectatorship, aesthetics and film theory.
+Individually, vou will also create a short film or a screen play (20% of the final grade).
+You will study twelve films and write analytical essays on them, focusing on spectatorship, aesthetics and film theory.
 You will be assessed on these in two written examinations.
 IS THIS COURSE RIGHT FOR ME The subject contains a mixture of written analysis and practical work.
 The main focus is on critical analysis of film texts.
-You will develop an understanding of how the technical and creative aspects of filmmaking create meaning for audiences.
-You should enjoy watching a wide range of films, like sharing opinions on these with others and be able to write critically about films.
-Best suited to people who are strong writers, who enjoy watching and analysing a range of films (including World Cinema).
-Film Studies goes well with any theory-based, essay subject such as Media Studies, English Literature, History, Classics, Politics, Sociology etc. as well as Digital Creative Media, IT or Computer Science if you enjoy practical work.
+You will develop an understanding of how the technical and creative aspects of film-making create meaning for audiences.
+You should enjoy watching a wide range of films (including World Cinema), like sharing opinions on these with others, and be able to analyse and write critically about films.
+Best suited to people who are strong writers.
+Film Studies goes well with any theorybased, essay subject such as Media Studies, English Literature, History, Classics, Politics, Sociology etc. as well as Digital Creative Media, IT or Computer Science if you enjoy the practical work.
 WHERE NEXT There are far more job roles on offer in the Creative Industries than you might think.
 This course prepares you for the broad and amazing range of roles available in this sector but will also help you develop your critical and analytical skills.
 There is a practical element to the course, which makes it suitable for those who want to work in the film industry.
-Students will work on a project during their first year which will involve making a short film or a screenplay.
-Jobs directly related to this subject include Film/Video Editor, Location Manager, Programme Researcher, Runner, Broadcasting/Film/Video.
-Jobs where this subject may be beneficial are: Broadcast Engineer, Broadcast Journalist, Television Camera Operator and Television Floor Manager.
-Useful websites to research careers and wider progression options could include Creative Skillset, Creative Choices, All About Careers and The Apprenticeship Guide.
+However, the course is largely a written, theoretical course, so is suitable if you are aiming to take an academic subject, such as History, Politics, English Literature or Philosophy at University.